StefanKodev/Fitness-Tracker-App/README.md

 This is my Fitness Tracker Web App.
-It was made with Python, more particularly Django, using HTML&CSS for the front-end and a bit of JavaScript for styling.
+It was made with Python, more particularly Django, using HTML&CSS for the front-end and a bit of JavaScript for styling and Scikit-learn for creating and teaching a Machine Learning Algorithm that is capable of recommending exercises to the user.

-The main purpouse of the app is to ensure that the users can track all of their fitness progress.
+Th main purpouse of the app is to ensure that the users can track all of their fitness progress.
 Every user can register and start tracking their workouts.

 Main functionalities are: